ray-di/ext-rayaop/README.md

 - Efficient method interception for specific classes
 - Apply custom logic before and after method execution
 - Works with `final` classes and methods
-- Allows `new` keyword usage anywhere in the code

 ## Requirements

 - PHP 8.1 or higher
-- php-dev package installed

 ## Installation